roboticeyes/rex-sim-unity-bundle-generator/README.md

-# rex-sim-unity-bundle-generator
+# REX simulation bundle generator

-A generator for a REX simulation model with Unity
+A generator for a REX simulation model with Unity.